 Understanding yourself is a good first step.
 Check out our ebook, “What is Your Smoker Personality” to learn more.

-Weight consciousness is common among people who have recently quit or who are planning to quit smoking.
+Weight consciousness is common among people who have recently quit or who are planning to quit smoking, so understand how to quit smoking naturally without gaining weight and its replacements is crucial in the process of quitting.

 There are some very real reasons for weight gain after quitting smoking that you may not be aware of.